 - Unit carpeting may have a level loop, textured loop, level cut pile, or level cut/uncut pile texture.
 DCA may approve alternate carpeting materials and installation methods in units intended for the elderly or disabled.
 Carpeting shall comply with HUD's Use of Materials Bulletin No. 44d. - Carpet pad must be installed under all carpeting for which it is intended and should comply with HUD's Use of Materials Bulletin No. 72a. - Sheet vinyl must be a minimum of 0.095 in. thickness and provide a 20-year residential warranty. - Ceramic floor tile shall be a minimum 12" x 12" and installed over poured concrete slab or cementitious backing material. - VCT must be at minimum 0.080 in. thickness. - Luxury Vinyl Tile (LVT) must have a 12mil wear layer and provide a 15-year residential warranty.
-LVT installed in kitchens, bathrooms, laundry areas and mechanical closets must be 100% waterproof.
+LVT installed in kitchens, bathrooms, laundry areas, and mechanical closets must be 100% waterproof.

-H. Additional Requirements:
+Additional Requirements

 - Bathrooms must have adequate storage.
 If adequate cabinet space is not available, bathrooms must have medicine cabinets.
-Medicine cabinets should not be placed in party walls unless fire separation is continuous behind and around the cabinet installation. - 2.
-Plastic laminate material must be installed the full width and depth on the bottom shelf of vanity sink cabinets and kitchen sink cabinets and must be sealed/caulked around the full perimeter to all cabinet sides to prevent moisture/water penetration. - 3.
-Kitchen countertops must be constructed of a 3/4" plywood base with laminate top or solid surface material.
-No particle board press board or fiber board will be allowed. - 4.
-All open voids above and below upper and lower kitchen cabinets shall be sealed with caulk or cabinet matching material/finish and all cabinets shall be caulked where the cabinet meets a wall surface to prevent pest infestation.
+Medicine cabinets should not be placed in party walls unless fire separation is continuous behind and around the cabinet installation. - Plastic laminate material must be installed to the full width and depth on the bottom shelf of vanity sink cabinets and kitchen sink cabinets and must be sealed/caulked around the full perimeter to all cabinet sides to prevent moisture/water penetration. - Kitchen countertops must be constructed of a 3/4" plywood base with laminate top or solid surface material.
+No particle board press board or fiber board will be allowed. - All open voids above and below upper and lower kitchen cabinets shall be sealed with caulk or cabinet matching material/finish and all cabinets shall be caulked where the cabinet meets a wall surface to prevent pest infestation.
 No open voids will be allowed.
 All open voids/holes in cabinet backs must be sealed with matching cabinet material, caulk or expandable foam and all pipe penetrations must be covered with an escutcheon.

-- 5. Kitchen cabinets must be provided above and below countertops.
+- Kitchen cabinets must be provided above and below countertops.
 Cabinets shall be constructed with solid wood or plywood boxes, stiles, rails, doors, and drawer fronts.
-All cabinets will conform to the performance and fabrication requirements of KCMA Severe Use and bear the KCMA Certification Seal.
-No particle board pressboard or fiberboard will be allowed. - 6.
-Blinds: All windows should have neutral color horizontal mini blinds.
-All glass doors should have either mini-blinds or vertical slat blinds. - 7.
-Cable outlets must be provided in the main living area and in all bedrooms. - 8.
-All interior finishes, especially interior paint, must be low in Volatile Organic Compounds (VOCs) as defined in the EarthCraft Multifamily program (https://earthcraft.org/programs/earthcraft-multifamily/). - 9.
-In new construction and adaptive re-use projects, all water heater tanks must be placed in an overflow pan piped to the exterior of the building, regardless of location and floor level, unless a primed p-trap is installed.
+All cabinets will conform to the performance and fabrication requirements of ANSI/KCMA A161.1, Performance & Construction Standard for Kitchen and Vanity Cabinets or an equivalent certification.
+All Cabinets must bear the Certification Seal.
+No particle board pressboard or fiberboard will be allowed. - Blinds: All windows should have neutral color horizontal mini blinds.
+All glass doors should have either mini-blinds or vertical slat blinds. - Cable outlets must be provided in the main living area and in all bedrooms. - All interior finishes, especially interior paint, must be low in Volatile Organic Compounds (VOCs) as defined in the EarthCraft Multifamily program (https://earthcraft.org/programs/earthcraft-multifamily/). - In new construction and adaptive re-use projects, all water heater tanks must be placed in an overflow pan piped to the exterior of the building, regardless of location and floor level, unless a primed p-trap is installed.
 The temperature and relief valve must also be piped to the exterior.
 Water heaters must be placed in closets to allow for their removal and inspection by or through the closet door.
-Water heaters may not be installed over the clothes washer or dryer space. - 10.
-Bathroom shower walls shall be either ceramic tile, solid surface material (i.e., three-piece acrylic wall panels), fiberglass tub/shower enclosure/surround, or fiberglass shower enclosure/surround.
+Water heaters may not be installed over the clothes washer or dryer space. - Bathroom shower walls shall be either ceramic tile, solid surface material (i.e., three- piece acrylic wall panels), fiberglass tub/shower enclosure/surround, or fiberglass shower enclosure/surround. - For new construction only, all dwelling units shall have washer and dryer "hookups."